-- (1) The provisions of this clause will apply from the beginning of Semester 2, 2022 until the Academic Board determines that it is no longer necessary. - (2) The special considerations unit may permit a student who has suffered illness, injury or misadventure to submit an assignment task up to five calendar days after the due date with no penalty if: - (a) the student applies for the extension through the special consideration student portal; - (b) the assignment is not a group work assignment; - (c) the release time of the assignment is greater than 10 working days; and - (d) the student provides a declaration in the form prescribed in Schedule 4 of the Assessment Procedures 2011. - (3) An extension under this clause is an informal arrangement which does not: - affect the student's entitlement to apply for special consideration under this policy; - (b) alter any time limits or other requirements relating to applications for special consideration; or - (c) constitute an academic decision for the purposes of the University of Sydney (Student Academic Appeals) Rule 2021.
+- (1) The provisions of this clause will apply from the beginning of Semester 2, 2022 until the Academic Board determines that it is no longer necessary. - (2) The special considerations unit may permit a student to submit an assignment task up to five calendar days after the due date with no penalty on the grounds of illness, injury, misadventure, pressure of study commitments, pressure of work commitments, special arrangements (as defined in clause 85 below) or illness, injury or misadventure of a person for whom the student is a carer, if: - (a) the student applies for the extension through the special consideration student portal; - (b) the assignment is not a group work assignment; - (c) the release time of the assignment is greater than 10 working days; and - (d) the student provides a valid reason consistent with 81A(2). - (3) An extension under this clause is an informal arrangement which does not: - (a) affect the student's entitlement to apply for special consideration under this policy; - (b) alter any time limits or other requirements relating to applications for special consideration; or - (c) constitute an academic decision for the purposes of the University of Sydney (Student Academic Appeals) Rule.